digitaledgeit/js-filter-chain/README.md

-# dead-simple-filter-chain
+# digitaledgeit-filter-chain

-A dead simple filter chain for running multiple filters on an input value.
+A simple filter chain for running multiple filters on an input value.

 ## Methods

-### filterChain(filters)
+### FilterChain(filters)

 Create a new filter chain from an array of filter functions.